-The Port State Control (PSC) Section carried out inspections on 15% of foreign ocean going ships entering the Hong Kong waters each year under our commitment with the Toyko Memorandum of Understanding.
+The Port State Control (PSC) Section carried out inspections on about 15% of foreign ocean going ships entering the Hong Kong waters each year under our commitment with the Toyko Memorandum of Understanding.

-PSC inspection, from the point of view of safety of life and pollution prevention, is to avoid a sub-standard ship from proceeding to sea by securing her compliance with the relevant convention provisions in safeguarding the safety of crew, passengers and ships, and prevention of pollution.
+PSC inspection helps avoid a sub-standard ship from proceeding to sea by securing her compliance with the relevant convention provisions in safeguarding the safety of crew, passengers and ships, and prevention of pollution.

-In 2003, 915 foreign ships entering Hong Kong waters were inspected, out of which 232 deficiencies related to pollution prevention were found and 22 ships were detained due to serious contraventions with MARPOL requirements.
+In 2004, 744 foreign ships entering Hong Kong waters were inspected, out of which 260 deficiencies related to pollution prevention were found and 13 ships were detained due to serious contraventions with MARPOL requirements.